Physician Assistant Program Details

 - A minimum of 3 credits in General/Introductory Psychology

-A Bachelor Degree from an Accreditation U.S. College or University is required.
+A bachelor's degree from an accredited U.S. College or University is required.
 Pre-Requisite GPA must be at least 3.0 with a desired overall GPA of 3.0 and no course grade below a C. Students applying to the Physician Assistant program as Graduate Students are required to submit GRE.
 Ideally, a student should have a composite score of 300.
 The MCAT can be submitted in place of the GRE, with an ideal score of 500.
 GREs are not required for any applicant that has a completed Master's or Doctorate Degree.
 Students must also complete a minimum of 200 healthcare exposure hours (including PA-C shadowing).
-Due to the competitive nature of the Physician Assistant Program, not all candidates will be offered an interview or admission into the Elizabethtown program.
+Due to the competitive nature of the Physician Assistant Program, not all candidates will be offered an interview or admission into the Elizabethtown College program.

 Health Care Exposure Information